 - Special needs equipment

 You should also purchase tables and small chairs.
-If you’d be admitting infants, you should also invest in cribs.
+If you’re admitting infants, you should also invest in cribs.

 A simple business plan has the following budget for equipment: